 Onboarding & Trial Period Evaluation¶

-Once a newcomer has signed their contract, the CEO creates an onboarding checklist for them, and completes the items from the checklist assigned to him, which includes notifying the other roles involved in that process.
+Once a newcomer has signed their contract, the CEO creates an onboarding checklist for them, and completes the items from the checklist assigned to them, which includes notifying the other roles involved in that process.

 Once the newcomer has access to the tools and joined the team, the onboarding and trial period starts.